jwu56/local-messaging/README.md

 * **Username** - You can change your username from the default randomly generated username in the top of the screen, under Host Address, Port and Status.
 You will not be able to change it if you are connected to a server.
 * **Connections** - A list of members in the server you are currently connected to.
 * **WiFi** indicator - A WiFi symbol indicating whether you are connected to WiFi - you are required to be connected to a network for the app to work.
+* **System Tray** - The app will be hidden to your tray (the list of app icons on the right of your taskbar) when you close it (press the `X`), and you can show it again by pressing the app's icon in the tray.
+To quit the app, right click it in the tray and press `Quit`.
+Additionally, the app's icon will turn blue when it receives a notification such as a new message or server found when scanning the network.